tc3t/dfglib/dfgExamples/dfgQtTableEditor/README.md

 * Import from SQLite3 (since version 1.7.0)
     * Either from UI-based "pick table and columns" or custom query.
 * Easy to use basic filtering: Alt+F -> type filter string -> view shows only rows whose content (on any column) match with filter string.
 Matching syntax supports for example wildcard and regular expression.
-* Filtered reading: Allows parts of csv-file to be read:
+* Filtered reading: Allows parts of csv-file to be read (since 1.5.0)
     * Row index filtering (to read only given rows by index)
     * Column index filtering (to read only given columns by index)
     * Content filter: Arbitrary number of and/or combinations of text matchers similar to filter in UI.
 * Diffing using 3rd party diff tool (manual configuration).
 * Support for per-file configurations that can be used for example to define format characters and column widths in UI.
 Can also be used with SQLite3 files e.g. to define query and chart entries.
+For details, see [File specific configuration](#file-specific-configuration).
 * When saving to csv-file, tries to use the same format as what was used when reading the file (e.g. use the same separator character)
 * Rudimentary SQLite3 export support (since version 1.7.0)
 * Charting support using [QCustomPlot](https://www.qcustomplot.com/) (since version 1.5.0)